 Information is only shared with other organisations where their involvement is required to provide a service, for us to comply with our Public Health responsibilities or where we are under a legal requirement to share it.
-The organisations we may need to share information with include organisations such as national and local NHS bodies, the Office for National Statistics, NHS Digital, other local authorities and schools.
+The organisations we may need to share information with include organisations such as national and local NHS bodies, the Office for National Statistics, NHS England, other local authorities and schools.
 Any sharing will be assessed to ensure the organisations will meet the same standards of security and confidentiality as we do

 All information sharing is done with reference to the principles set out in the Cambridgeshire and Peterborough Information Sharing Framework.

 We participate in the Cabinet Office's National Fraud Initiative, a data matching exercise to assist in the prevention and detection of fraud.
 We are required to provide particular sets of data to the Minister for the Cabinet Office for matching for each exercise.